 As part of our mission to honor the sacredness of all youth, we invite youth to participate regularly in leading worship on Sunday mornings through music, reading scripture, or sharing testimonies about the ways they have grown in their faith.
 In all we do, youth are encouraged to talk openly about and ask tough questions.

-This summer, we are sending three youth to the Presbyterian Trennium gathering, which has taken the place of our normally scheduled summer mission work.
 In the winter, we partner with multiple churches in the Denver Presbytery on a retreat called "Rest Fest."
 Life has become so fast and changing that keeping up becomes so draining.
-At Rest Fest, we learned how rest can be a spiritual discipline to integrate into our lives.
+At Rest Fest, we learn how rest can be a spiritual discipline to integrate into our lives.